typetools/jdk/README.md

 git pull ../jdk-fork-openjdk-commit-${last_common_commit}
 ```

-Now, you will have to resolve many merge conflicts.
-The commands in
+Resolve the merge conflicts.
+The commands in `README-merging.el` automate a
-`README-merging.el` automate a great deal of work (requires using Emacs).
+great deal of work (requires using Emacs).

-Next, you will need to replace uses of the old JDK version (such as 17)
-with the new one (such as 21).
+Replace uses of the old JDK version (such as 17) with the new one (such as 21).

 * In this file
 * In .azure/azure-pipelines.yml.m4

+Build the JDK to detect errors.

+* "error: package org.checkerframework.dataflow.qual does not exist":

+Diff jdk21u with jdk to detect errors and to copy back changes.

 ## Design